IDinsight/mosaiks/README.md

     df_featurised
     ```

-    The above code executes a default run of the get_features function which executes the featurisation in parallel using Dask.
+    The above code executes a default run of the get_features function which executes the featurisation.

-4. **Run get_features without dask**
+4. **Run get_features with Dask parallelization**

-    It is possible that you want to implement your own parallelisation without dask.
-For that, you could do a non-parallelised run of the function across your own paralllelisation logic (through code or cloud):
+    To run the code with the built-in Dask parallelization, set `parallelize` to `True` and `chunksize` to a suitable integer given the size of your dataset.

     ```python
     df_featurised = get_features(